Type of 3D Printer Available

 Cost of 3D Printing

-Beginning Fall 2016 the cost to print will be $.25 per gram.
+Beginning Spring 2018 the first print of job the semester will be free the cost to print after will be $.05 per gram.
 Any person that requests a print job and does not pick it up will lose their right to 3D printing for the rest of the semester after two such occurrences.

 Users must submit their files in .STL format.
 Users will need to fill out and submit the 3D Printing Request Form along with their .STL file.
 Library staff will review the file and send a confirmation email to the address provided that the submission has been received.
 The email will state whether the file has been approved and any important information for the user including approximate cost.
 Library staff may need additional information about the print job or may need to schedule a consultation with the user.